-Per request by “Chunk” Brause, this month I am writing about Heat Exhaustion or Heat stroke in dogs.
+Heat Exhaustion or Heat stroke is a serious condition for dogs.
 This can occur in cats as well, but usually only on rare occasions when a cat is caught in a dryer and dried with clothes.
 We’ll focus on dogs for this particular problem.

 Heat stroke can occur if a dog’s body temperature is consistently elevated above 103 degrees for an extended period of time.
 Normal body temperature for dogs is between 99.5 degrees to 103 degrees.
 If they are exposed to sustained heat that they are not acclimated to or on an extremely hot day in the summer, they are at risk for heat stroke.
 It is mainly a seasonal problem, occurring in the summer months.
 Dogs that have an increased chance of getting it are obese, have brachycephalic heads (short, squished faces), or have longer, and/or darker hair.

 There are several risk factors to be aware of.
 Exposure to high environmental temperatures can result from being in a confined space.
-Examples are being left or trapped in a car in the middle of summer, or being caught in the clothes dryer when it being run (Cats!).
+Examples are being left or trapped in a car in the middle of summer or being caught in the clothes dryer when it is running (Cats!).
 Vigorous exercise on a very hot day can also lead to heat stroke.
 Dogs with respiratory problems such as laryngeal paralysis, collapsing trachea, or brachycephalic breeds (due to an abnormal upper respiratory system) are at risk as well.
 Lastly, dogs with heart disease are more likely to develop this problem.

 The results of heat stroke can range from mild to devastating, depending on the case.
 It can potentially affect many of the body’s systemic organs.
-Effects on the lungs, heart, blood, kidneys, and neurological tissue are possible.
+Effects on the lungs, heart, blood, kidneys and neurological tissue are possible.
 If a dog is obtunded (extremely unaware of its surroundings) or in a coma, it is less likely to survive.
-The mild cases may have signs such as lethargy and have dark urine due to breakdown of muscle tissue.
-When severe cases occur, the dog is less responsive or comatose, very lethargic, painting excessively, or may be making unusual respiratory sounds.
+The mild cases may have signs such as lethargy and dark urine due to the breakdown of muscle tissue.
+When severe cases occur, the dog is less responsive or comatose, very lethargic, panting excessively, or maybe making unusual respiratory sounds.
 In all of these situations, treatment is needed as soon as possible.
-In the extreme cases, even with treatment, dogs can pass away or be euthanized due to the damage done to the body.
+In extreme cases, even with treatment, dogs can pass away or be euthanized due to the damage done to the body.

 If you recognize signs of heat stroke in your dog, I recommend as follows: